alexqiafuer/naughtymonkey/README.md

 # naughtymonkey
 A social website written in Django.
 Users can display their works here and rate other's projects.
+This was a replication of an internal project I did before and also an online learning course for Django.
-I followed this project as an online course but coded independently to learn Django and web design.
+I followed this project but coded independently to learn Django.

 Link: https://naughty-monkey.herokuapp.com/